dchandra1985/portfolio/_posts/2018-01-10-Python-Basics.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the basics of python like data import, data information and data visualization using basic plots.
+This topic explains the basics of python like data exploration and data visualization using basic plots.
 <!-- more -->

 ## Python Basics